Chang Wanquan

-Chang Wanquan (常万全; born January 1949) is a retired general who was the Minister of National Defense and State Councilor of China from 2013 and 2018.
+Chang Wanquan (常万全; born January 1949) is a retired Chinese general who was the Minister of National Defense and State Councilor of China from 2013 and 2018.
 He was also a member of the Central Military Commission and helped to manage China's space program.

 Life and career

 Born in Nanyang, Henan Province, in 1949, Chang joined the PLA in March 1968 and the Chinese Communist Party (CCP) in November of the same year.
 From January 2002 to December 2004, he was the chief of staff and a CCP committee member of the Lanzhou Military Region.
 From December 2004 to September 2007, he was the commander of the Shenyang Military Region.
 He was also director of the PLA General Armaments Department.
 In October 2007 he was elected as a member of the Central Military Commission.

 He attained the rank of senior colonel in 1992, major general in July 1997, lieutenant general in 2003, and full general in October 2007.
 He has been a member of the 16th, 17th and 18th Central Committee's.

 In October 2012, he was appointed as a member of the Central Military Commission (CMC).

 At the first plenary session of the 12th National People's Congress in October 2013, he was appointed Minister of National Defense, succeeding General Liang Guanglie.
 He was also appointed as State Councilor.